sntioudis/papreca/documentation/installation.md

 \section beforeInstall Read before you install: Important notes and prerequisites

 &bull; [Build LAMMPS](https://docs.lammps.org/Install.html) as a library (with any optional LAMMPS packages that you intend to use) before you build %PAPRECA.
 The minimum suggested LAMMPS version is: 7 Feb 2024 and any of the following branches is expected to work properly: release, stable, develop.
-Note that, older LAMMPS versions might also work with %PAPRECA but have not been tested (build %PAPRECA and run your simulations at your own risk).
+Note that older LAMMPS versions might also work with %PAPRECA but have not been tested (build %PAPRECA and run your simulations at your own risk).

 The following snippet demonstrates (briefly) how LAMMPS can be built as a library with a few optional packages: